Falls and Older Adults

 Bring your prescribed and over-the-counter medicines with you when you visit the doctor.
 Also bring any vitamins, minerals, and herbal products you are taking.

-Ask if any of your medicines or over-the-counter products could increase your risk of falling.
+Your pharmacist can also be helpful in answering your questions about possible side effects from medicines.
+Ask about how the combination of all your drugs might affect your balance or walking, or your risk of falling.
 Never stop taking your medications unless you talk with your doctor first.

 Have Your Blood Pressure Checked When Lying and Standing